indeni/cloudrail-docs/docs/getting-started/connecting-aws.md

 ## How To Connect Cloudrail To Your AWS Account
-1. In the cloudrail web application, navigate to the [Cloud Management tab](https://web.cloudrail.app/environments/cloud-management).
+1. In the cloudrail web application, navigate to `Environments`, then the [Live Environment tab](https://web.cloudrail.app/environments/live-environment).

 2. Click the ["Add Account" button](https://web.cloudrail.app/add-account) to be taken to the add account wizard.